eosnairobi/eosio-handbook/chapter1.md

 This will build eos and shall install any missing but required dependency.

+After that, run the install script with `sudo ./eosio_install.sh`

 ## Alternative Way - Let's go Docker!

 As usual, not everyone will have 8 GBs of RAM.
 If youre in this category, worry not.

 Just make sure you have docker installed, and you will be on your sweet way to building and testing smart contracts in EOS.